zixi-liu/Fraud-Detection-Papers/GNN/README.md

 ## Unveiling Fake Accounts at the Time of Registration: An Unsupervised Approach

 Design UFA, an unsupervised method, to detect fake accounts at the time of registration.
 UFA can overcome limitations of existing fake account detection methods.
 Specifically, UFA consists of four components:
-- feature extraction,
+- feature extraction;
-- unsupervised weight learning,
+- unsupervised weight learning;
-- registration graph construction,
+- registration graph construction;
-- fake account detection.
+- fake account detection;